obonaventure/cnp3/book/network/network.rst

 OSPF is defined in :rfc:`2328`.
 The last version of OSPF that supports IPv6 is defined in :rfc:`5340`.
 Additional informations about OSPF may be found in [Moy1998]_.

+.. sidebar:: How to quickly detect a link failure ?

+ triggers from physical layer [FFEB2005]_ explain fats hello and the difficulty of implementing them briefly explain BFD [KW2009]_
+ [VPD2004]_

+.. sidebarr: Route flap

+ explain flap

 Interdomain routing
 ===================